YoannDupont/SEM-tutorial/readme.md

 ![the annotation/training process](training-loop.png)

 This is poor man's [active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)).
-The process is the same as in active learning, but lacks the very critical computation of the best unseen example to best improve quality in the next training step.
+The process is the same as in active learning, but lacks the very critical unseen examples selection strategies (query strategies), users will have to choose unseen examples on their own.

 SEM has a [manual](https://github.com/YoannDupont/SEM/tree/master/manual) in [French](https://github.com/YoannDupont/SEM/blob/master/manual/manual-fr.pdf) (also translated in [English](https://github.com/YoannDupont/SEM/blob/master/manual/manual-en.pdf)) to explain you how to annotate and train new models, use it if you wonder what to do.